NightUp Castelldefels – About the project

 All aspects of artificial light (intensity, color, direction of light, hours when the light is kept on, …) play their own role in the impact that light pollution can have.
 Therefore, detailed information on each of these aspects is needed to understand the role played by each of the parameters and have a complete and clear vision of the effects that artificial light can have on the environment and our health.

-However, in recent years it has been shown that the impact of light is different depending on the color.
+Furthermore, in recent years it has been shown that the impact of light is different depending on the color.
 In general, it seems that lights with more blue components tend to have more negative effects than those that are more yellow or reddish.
 Therefore, scientists need a tool to investigate the relationship between the color of light and the different effects of light pollution.

 FROM CASTELLDEFELS TO THE WHOLE WORLD